LLNL/mpibind/tutorials/cug23/module3.md

 One point of this exercise is that you have to use `--gpu-bind=mask_gpu` as opposed to `--gpu-bind=map_gpu` because the latter doesn't allow you to assign multiple GPUs to a single task.

-Here we're assigning one task to each of the four GPUs on NUMA 0: GPUs [0-3].
-On NUMA 1, one task gets GPUs [4-5] and the other gets GPUs [6-7].
+Here we're assigning one task to each of the four GPUs on NUMA 0: GPUs[0-3].
+On NUMA 1, one task gets GPUs [4-5] and the other gets GPUs[6-7].
 So, we'll need 6 masks -- one for each task!

 How do you calculate these masks?

-For GPUs [0-3], we could simply use the hexadecimal of 2^[0-3], i.e. `0x01,0x02,0x04,0x08`.
+For GPUs[0-3], we could simply use the hexadecimal of 2^[0-3], i.e. `0x01,0x02,0x04,0x08`.
-Similarly, the masks for the individual GPUs [4-7] are
+Similarly, the masks for the individual GPUs[4-7] are

-2^[GPU ID]/Base 10 representation/Hexadecimal representatioN:
+2^[GPU ID]/Base 10 representation/Hexadecimal representation:
 2^4 = 16 = 0x10
 2^5 = 32 = 0x20
 2^6 = 64 = 0x40